chandrashritii/InTouch-Teams-Project/README.md

 - Record the Meeting (With the option of saving the recording directly to your local system)
 - Video/Audio Toggle
 - Share Room Link
+- Picture in Picture Mode (Enabled for User Video)

 ## Chat Rooms
 - Built with React, NodeJS, Express and Firebase